Meet Our Therapists

 Mark is married with eleven nephews and nieces who affectionately refer to him as “the fun uncle.”
 He has a love for supporting the local community and is an active participant in both Peachtree City and Newnan.
 Mark has performed professionally as an instrumentalist and vocalist and is currently a member of the Peachtree City Barbershop group known as the Cartpath Chorus.

-Megan is a Board Certified Associate Professional Counselor who specializes in the treatment of children and adolescents.
+Megan is a Board Certified Licensed Professional Counselor who specializes in the treatment of children and adolescents.
 She received her Masters in Professional Counseling and her Bachelor’s in Psychology from Georgia Southern University.

 Her experience includes working with children, adolescents, and their families.
 She specializes in the treatment of anxiety, depression, adjustment/life transitions, grief/loss, self-harm, and self-esteem.
 Her prior experience includes 3 years of working as a professional school counselor with middle school students.